Frequently Asked Questions

 Is there health insurance that would support students?

-CYA’s supplemental health insurance does cover hospitalization for COVID-19, but this is only an insurance of last resort, with a deductible amount..
-Students can also purchase additional travel and international health insurance through their ISIC card at an extra cost.
-Please visit STA’s website
+CYA’s supplemental health insurance does cover hospitalization for COVID-19, but this is only an insurance of last resort, with a high deductible amount.

 My parents are concerned; is there someone they can talk to regarding their questions?